 The Plan provides for various investments in any combination of stocks, mutual funds and collective trust funds.
-Investment securities are exposed to various risks, such as interest rate, market and credit.
-Due to the level of risk associated with certain investment securities and the level of uncertainty related to changes in the value of investment securities, it is at least reasonably possible that changes in market value could materially affect participants' account balances and the amounts reported in the statements of net assets available for benefits.
+Investment securities are exposed to various risks, such as interest rate, market and credit risks.
+Due to the level of risk associated with certain investment securities and the level of uncertainty related to changes in the value of investment securities, it is at least reasonably possible that changes in market value could materially affect participants' account balances and the amounts reported in the statements of net assets available for benefits and the statements of changes in net assets available for benefits.